TBrost/Brost-Resume/docs/index.md

 `May 2020 – August 2020`
 __ALDI__, - Stocking Associate -Topeka, KS

-Worked early mornings with a small team and power jacks to stock and prepare the store for consumers as efficiently and effectively as possible
+Worked early mornings with a small team and power jacks to stock and prepare the store for consumers as efficiently and effectively as possible.

 `December 2015 - May 2016`
 __Hazel Hill Chocolates__, - Cashier/Closer - Topeka, KS
-- Engaged customers to take, fulfill, and deliver requests with quality customer service and friendly attitude
+- Engaged customers to take, fulfill, and deliver requests with quality customer service and a friendly attitude
 - Cleaned, organized and stocked inventory, cleaned store, ran/counted register and locked-up.